yzhedwin/spring-influx-app/README.md

 # Spring App

-This is a project built using Java, Spring, InfluxDB and MQTT
+This is a project built using Java 11, Spring, InfluxDB and MQTT